 A trainer could possess a number of certificates revealing he/she holds several credentials including personal trainer, aerobics coach, cardio kickboxing instructor, and more.

-For most clients, a basic personal trainer certificate is enough since they only wish to lose weight and build up muscle through simple, effective, and consistent monitored exercise.
+For most clients, a basic personal trainer certification is enough since they only wish to lose weight and build up muscle through simple, effective, and consistent monitored exercise.

 A personal trainer usually lists his or her certificates on a website or other advertisements.
-Many, however, do not even publish a website or give out business cards.
+Many, however, do not even have a website or business cards.

 The trainer could take a photo with a smartphone and then send an email of the image.